zero-to-mastery/resources/AlgorithmsDataStructures.md

 - [Competitive Programming 3](http://www.sso.sy/sites/default/files/competitive%20programming%203_1.pdf) by Steven Halim and Felix Halim

 - [Competitive Programmers Hand Book](https://cses.fi/book/book.pdf) Beginner friendly hand book for competitive programmers.

+- [Common Python Data Structures](https://realpython.com/python-data-structures) Data structures are the fundamental constructs around which you build your programs.
+Each data structure provides a particular way of organizing data so it can be accessed efficiently, depending on your use case.
+Python ships with an extensive set of data structures in its standard library.